praveek/launch.en/help/launch-reference/upgrade-from-dtm-to-launch/overview.md

 ---
-title: Upgrade From DTM to Launch
+title: Upgrade From DTM to Adobe Experience Platform Launch
-seo-title: Upgrade From DTM to Launch in Adobe Experience Platform Launch
+seo-title: Upgrade From DTM to Adobe Experience Platform Launch in Adobe Experience Platform Launch
 description: Upgrade From DTM to Adobe Experience Platform Launch
 seo-description: Upgrade From DTM to Adobe Experience Platform Launch
 ---

-# Upgrade From DTM to Launch
+# Upgrade From DTM to Adobe Experience Platform Launch

 * [Upgrade FAQ](upgrade-faq.md)

-  A list of common questions people have about the DTM to Launch upgrade process.
+  A list of common questions people have about the DTM to [!DNL Platform Launch]  upgrade process.

 * [Upgrade Preparation Guide](upgrade-preparation-guide.md)

-  Details about the differences between your DTM property and the upgraded version in Launch.[​](upgrade-faq.md)
+  Details about the differences between your DTM property and the upgraded version in [!DNL Platform Launch] .[​](upgrade-faq.md)

 * [Link DTM Embed Code](link-dtm-embed-code.md)